hari-kris/harinath-cv/index.md

 **other Activity**
 * Migrated the source control from SVN to Git
 * Evaluated various Git software and proposed Gitlab for source management and project tracking
-* Introduced CI/CD practise to the team
+* Introduced CI/CD practice to the team
-* Documented various product lifecycle details in sharepoint page
+* Documented various product lifecycle details on wiki page

 ### **BUDDI.AI** Software Engineer - R&D, 06/2015 - 06/2016 | Chennai, India**
 **Product: Workflow Annotation Tool**